Abu Dhabi City Guide And Airport Transfer Service

 Abu Dhabi Airport Transfers And Private Taxi Service

-The quickest transportation to and from the Abu Dhabi International Airport is by taxi.
-Cabs are accessible at the upper curbside inside the Entrance for passengers departing the Abu Dhabi Airport arrivals gates at Terminals 1 and 3.
+The quickest transportation to and from the Abu Dhabi International Airport is by Abu Dhabi airport taxi.
+Cabs are accessible at the upper curbside inside the Entrance for passengers departing the Abu Dhabi International Airport arrivals gates at Terminals 1 and 3.
 Taxis are available outside of the Terminal 2 Arrivals section at the AUH.
-Taxis can be grabbed on the street or ordered by phoning the TransAD hotline at 600-535353 if you're traveling to the departures gate at the Abu Dhabi Airport from any place in the city.
+Taxis can be grabbed on the street or ordered by phoning the TransAD hotline at 600-535353 if you're traveling to the departures gate at the Abu Dhabi International Airport from any place in the city.
+An Abu Dhabi airport taxi is a comfortable and reliable option that can get you to your destination quickly and efficiently.
 Air-conditioned buses are available in Abu Dhabi and cost AED 4 for a one-way trip to and from the airport.
+You can also book the Airport transfers service in Abu Dhabi.

 Abu Dhabi Travel Tips